 Now finding a new system does require you to spend some time finding one that works for you, which means a lot of research and comparing providers.
 To help you with this we have created a great guide on how you can compare multiple systems easily.

 If you know that managing employee holidays is an issue for you, there is no need to look any further, you are in the perfect place.
-We have a world-class absence management system that is a perfect fit for all businesses wanting to track employee holidays.
+We have a world-class staff holiday booking system that is a perfect fit for all businesses wanting to track employee holidays.

 If you are interested why not book a demo and see how we can help you manage your absence easily and more efficiently.